Curious4Tech/Wazuh-Deployment-Guide-Secure-Endpoint-Monitoring-for-Linux-and-Windows/Step-2-Deploy-Wazuh-Agent-Linux.md

 #### **Prerequisites**
 - A running Wazuh server (set up in Step 1).
-- Root privileges on the Linux endpoint.
+- Root privileges on the Linux endpoint, here am using the lastest of `Redhat Linux Entreprise`.
 - Network connectivity between the Wazuh server and the endpoint.

 ---